RationalAsh/biorobotics-lab-nus/content/publication/InvestigationoftheEEGscalpdistri2016Hongbo/index.md

 publishDate: '2016-12-01T00:00:00+08:00'
 slides: ''
 tags: []
-title: Investigation of the {EEG} scalp distribution for estimation of shoulder joint
+title: Investigation of the EEG scalp distribution for estimation of shoulder joint
     torque in the upper-limb power assistant system
 url_code: ''
 url_dataset: ''